shubham-econ/espncricinfo-batting-web-scraping/README.md

 Data for this project was collected from the official statistics portal of ESPN Cricinfo:

-ESPN Cricinfo – Test Match Batting Statistics https://stats.espncricinfo.com/ci/engine/stats/index.html?class=1;template=results;type=batting
+ESPN Cricinfo – Test Batting Statistics
+https://stats.espncricinfo.com/ci/engine/stats/index.html?class=1;template=results;type=batting

 The dataset was programmatically scraped using R.